 How Are Foundations Doing?

 In many ways, our story is very straightforward.
 We wanted to know how foundations’ investments were performing.

 Our background in advising nonprofit organizations on their investments motivated us to want to take a closer look at foundation performance.
 Specifically, we wanted to know which foundations were doing well from an investment standpoint and which were doing poorly and see if there were lessons to be learned that foundations could apply to their own investment processes.
 We knew that foundations aren’t required to provide investment performance (and very few publish results), but we wondered if there was a way to accurately estimate performance?

 Our path to obtaining foundation performance data led us to leave the investment management business in order to create the most comprehensive database of foundation financial data available anywhere and introduce innovative tools for trustees and investors to benchmark their foundation’s performance.

 Financial Data from an Investment Perspective

 When we looked for financial data on foundations, we found that most of the attention was focused on the $80 billion a year that foundations pay out to operating charities, ignoring the $1.2 trillion that stays in foundations’ portfolios and how it is invested.
-We knew that this information existed, but it was trapped on paper and silo-ed in other pockets of the financial and tax-reporting world
+We knew that this information existed, but it was trapped in paper documents and silo-ed in other pockets of the financial and tax-reporting world.

 Building a Data Set - Foundation Financial Research

-Frustrated by the lack of financial data available, we decided to create a company, Foundation Financial Research, whose purpose was to build a unique data set containing the foundation data in which we were interested.
-We would so by extracting the underlying financial statements from the federal tax filings of all 40,000+ U.S. foundations with over $1 million in total assets.
+Frustrated by the lack of financial data available, we decided to create a company, Foundation Financial Research, to build a unique data set containing all the foundation data in which we were interested tasked with extracting the underlying financial statements from the federal tax filings of all 40,000+ U.S. foundations with over $1 million in total assets.
 The assets of these foundations account for over 97% of total foundation assets.